RuslanVNikolov/jira-report-generator/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.ruslan.top-100-crypto' is invalid and this project uses 'io.ruslan.jirareportgenerator' instead.

 # Getting Started

 ### Reference Documentation